Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Supported product:MX, Platforms:A, Junos:15.1R1

+		> Helper files: [ IntStatsTable.yml speed-conversion.py ] ;
 		> More details:
+		 Monitors the interface bandwidth utilization and notifies when anomalies are found.
+		 Two input control detection
+		 1) interface-name, is a regular expression that matches the interfaces that you would like to monitor.
+By default it '.*', which matches all interfaces.
+Use something like 'ge.*' to match only gigabit ethernet interfaces.
+		 2) threshold, is the threshold that causes the rule to report an anomaly.
+By default it is 75.00 %.
+This rule will set a dashboard color to red when io bandwidth utilization percent exceeds threshold value.
+If dynamic threshold of io bandwidth utilization is equal to 1, the color is set to yellow.
+Otherwise it is set to green.
 ### Rule name: check-lacp-state-netconf
 		> Description: "Collects LACP interfaces status  periodically and notifies when distribution status is false"
 		> Synopsis: "Lacp state analyzer"